Eating lentils and tofu and beans,

 “How do you get your protein?”*

-Yesterday, Isa, the punk goddess of Vegan with a Vengeance fame, held a vegan limerick contest on her blog with the prize being a signed copy of her new book Veganomicon.
+Yesterday, Isa, the post-punk goddess of Vegan with a Vengeance, held a vegan limerick contest on her blog with the prize being a signed copy of her new book Veganomicon.
 I didn’t find out about it until just before it ended, and then I had a brain freeze and couldn’t think of anything to write.
 When I woke up this morning, the lines above just popped into my head, and perhaps they should have stayed there, but like a song that you can’t get out of your mind until you sing it out loud, I hoped that by posting my poor limerick here I could stop thinking in anapestic trimeter.

 Intrigued a vegan cook named Susan….